Illnesses, injuries & lawsuits stemming from 9-11

 Work with skilled and compassionate personal injury lawyers to get compensation for 9-11-related illness and injury

-Barasch McGarry Salzman & Penson, PC, Attorneys at Law, have already represented more than 1,000 Victims Compensation Fund award recipients, including many firefighters and other rescue workers.
+Barasch McGarry Salzman & Penson, Attorneys at Law, have already represented more than 1,000 Victims Compensation Fund award recipients, including many firefighters and other rescue workers.
 Those involved in individual or class action lawsuits may be eligible to participate in The Zadroga Act.